st3faniaalt1ni/TAXII2.0_API/README.md

 # TAXII2.0_API

-We use medallion which is a prototype TAXII server implementation.TAXII 2.0 Server implemented in Flask with MongoDB backend.Its main purpose is for use in testing scenarios of STIX 2.0.It has been developed in conjunction with cti-taxii-client but should be compatible with any TAXII client which makes HTTP requests as defined in TAXII 2.0 specification.
+We use medallion which is a prototype TAXII server implementation.TAXII 2.0 Server is implemented in Python with MongoDB backend and usage of Flask library.Its main purpose is for testing and demonstrating scenarios of STIX 2.0.It has been developed in conjunction with cti-taxii-client but should be compatible with any TAXII client which makes HTTP requests as defined in TAXII 2.0 specification.

 # Installation Instructions and Usage